Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 G-protein-linked receptors bind a ligand and activate a membrane protein called a G-protein.
 The activated G-protein then interacts with either an ion channel or an enzyme in the membrane (Figure 9.6).
 All G-protein-linked receptors have seven transmembrane domains, but each receptor has its own specific extracellular domain and G-protein-binding site.

 Cell signaling using G-protein-linked receptors occurs as a cyclic series of events.
-Before the ligand binds, the inactive G-protein can bind to a newly revealed site on the receptor specific for its binding.
-Once the G-protein binds to the receptor, the resulting change in shape activates the G-protein, which releases guanosine diphosphate (GDP) and picks up guanosine 3-phosphate (GTP).
+Before the ligand binds, the inactive G-protein can bind to a site on the receptor specific for its binding.
+Once the ligand binds to the receptor, the resulting change in shape activates the G-protein, which releases guanosine diphosphate (GDP) and picks up guanosine 3-phosphate (GTP).
 The subunits of the G-protein then split into the α subunit and the βγ subunit.
 One or both of these G-protein fragments may be able to activate other proteins as a result.
 After awhile, the GTP on the active α subunit of the G-protein is hydrolyzed to GDP and the βγ subunit is deactivated.
 The subunits reassociate to form the inactive G-protein and the cycle begins anew.

-This illustration shows the activation pathway for a heterotrimeric G protein, which has three subunits: alpha beta, and gamma, all associated with the inside of the plasma membrane.
+This illustration shows the activation pathway for a heterotrimeric G protein, which has three subunits: alpha, beta, and gamma, all associated with the inside of the plasma membrane.
 When a signaling molecule binds to a G protein-coupled receptor in the plasma membrane, a G D P molecule associated with the alpha subunit is exchanged for G T P. The alpha subunit dissociates from the beta and gamma subunits and triggers a cellular response.
 Hydrolysis of G T P to G D P terminates the signal.

 Figure 9.6 Heterotrimeric G-proteins have three subunits: α, β, and γ.
 When a signaling molecule binds to a G-protein-coupled receptor in the plasma membrane, a GDP molecule associated with the α subunit is exchanged for GTP.
 The β and γ subunits dissociate from the α subunit, and a cellular response is triggered either by the α subunit or the dissociated βγ pair.
 Hydrolysis of GTP to GDP terminates the signal.